-You are exempt from this requirement if you have completed three full years of school at a U.S. regionally accredited high school, or if you are a citizen of, or have received a bachelor’s degree from, Australia, Belize, British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States or Wales.
+You are exempt from this requirement if you have completed three full years of school at a U.S. regionally accredited high school or if you are a citizen of, or have received a bachelor’s degree from, Australia, Belize, British Caribbean, British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States or Wales.

 Ohio State has an intensive English program for students who wish to improve their language skills called the American Language Program.
 A separate application is required for this program.
 Ohio State does not offer conditional admission to students who enroll in the American Language Program.